Nostrum.ConsumerGroup (nostrum v0.11.0-dev)

 @spec join(pid()) :: :ok

-Join the given process to the consumers.
+Join the given process to the consumers of the current bot.

 If no process is given, joins the current process to the consumers.
 This can be used for subscribing to gateway events and awaiting them inline.